-Rubio and Witkoff to kick off US-Ukraine peace talks in Geneva
+US-Ukraine peace talks underway in Geneva

 + Read how an earlier Swiss peace summit on Ukraine failed to meet ‘fairytale’ expectations

 “Our intention is to obtain the best possible agreement for the Ukrainians”, a US official told Keystone-ATS.
-US Secretary of the Army Daniel Driscoll has already landed in Geneva on Saturday.
+US Secretary of the Army Daniel Driscoll is also in Geneva.

 + Swiss army open to peacekeeping role in Ukraine

-However, the US source confirmed that no meetings with European representatives are planned at this stage during these talks, which will take place at the US mission in Geneva and are scheduled to last one day only.
-Nor any engagement with the press.
+Swiss foreign ministry spokesperson Nicolas Bideau told Keystone-SDA that Switzerland has been contacted by both sides to facilitate the talks.
+In his view, this approach demonstrates the importance of International Geneva as a negotiating platform.

+The leaders of Canada, Finland, France, Ireland, Italy, Japan, the Netherlands, Spain, the UK, Germany, Norway and senior EU officials issued a joint statement from a G20 summit on Saturday expressing concern that the 28-point proposal on the table “would leave Ukraine vulnerable to attack”.

 A discussion with the Russians is due to take place at a later date.
-The Ukrainian delegation will be led by the head of the presidential administration, Andrey Yermak.

 * this article will be updated as more details become known